Premature Labour and Birth

 Your premature baby’s health

-Your baby may have a cannula (a small plastic tube) inserted into a vein in their arm or leg, or sometimes elsewhere if necessary.
-This allows the team to give your baby fluids, nutrition and medications like antibiotics.
-They may have a continuous positive airway pressure (CPAP) mask over their nose to help them breathe, and they may have a feeding tube inserted via their nose or mouth.
+They may have a continuous positive airway pressure (CPAP) mask over their nose to help them breathe.
+They may also have a feeding tube inserted via their nose or mouth.
 Their heart rate, oxygen levels, temperature and breathing will also be monitored.

-Some conditions such as jaundice and blood sugar issues are common in premature babies.
-The team will be monitoring and testing your baby for signs of any health issues and will provide any treatment they need.
-You’ll be kept fully informed of your baby’s progress, the tests being done and the results, and you will be involved in any decisions about their care.
+Some conditions, such as jaundice and blood sugar issues, are common in premature babies.
+The team will monitor and test your baby for signs of health issues and provide any needed treatment.

 Read more